eramdam/sticky-fingers/README.md

 This mod has been tested against **Balatro 1.0.1o** (current patch as of February 26, 2025) on PC/Mac using code from the same patch on iOS.
 It has also been reported to work great on Steam Deck.

-As of 1.2.0, this mod should compatible with the following mods:
+As of 1.2.0, this mod should be compatible with the following mods:

 - Cryptid/Talisman
 - Pokermon